 At home, waiting on me, was the life that I’d dreamed of, and I was missing it.
 First words were being spoken, first steps taken, and it was all passing me by like road signs on the highway.
 Sadly, the two people I was working hardest to protect, were the ones getting hurt the most.

 Then one day I walked into an empty house and found my wife’s wedding ring on the kitchen table along with a note that read, “I will not be sorry for the choice YOU made.”
 Suddenly, success as a singer-songwriter didn’t seem nearly as important if it meant failing as a husband and as a father.

 Thankfully, I made the choice to refocus on my family.
-I stopped recording and touring, and traded the stage lights, for front porch lights.
-Dear Amanda is the story of my journey back home.
+I stopped recording and touring, and traded the stage lights for front porch lights.

-So you may be wondering, why in the world would I want to make a new album and risk the chance of driving down those same roads again?
+So, you may be wondering, why in the world would I want to continue making music and risk the chance of driving down those same roads again?
 The answer is easy.
-One of the things my wife and I realized is that few find what they are truly meant to do in this life.
-So despite our struggles, I look at myself as one of the lucky ones, because I know that a big part of my purpose in this world is to write songs and to sing them.
+One of the things my wife and I have realized is that few find what they are truly meant to do in this life.
+So, despite our struggles, I look at myself as one of the lucky ones, because I know that a big part of my purpose in this world is to write songs and to sing them.
 We just had to figure out how to make music as a family.

-One of the most important things I’ve learned is that you get what you give in this life.
-3 years ago, I GOT a second chance, and everything that’s happened has GIVEN me this moment…THIS album.
-But Dear Amanda is not only a message to my family, it’s a message to everyone who is battling for balance in their life.
+One of the most important lessons I’ve learned is that you get what you give in this life.
+4 years ago, I GOT a second chance, and everything that’s happened has GIVEN me this moment.
+My songs belong to every right turn and wrong turn that has led me here, and they are not only a message to my family, but a message to anyone who is battling for balance in their life.